 “If social media is the cocktail party, then email marketing is the ‘meet up for coffee’.
 The original 1 to 1 channel“.

 The Radicati Group performed research that revealed interesting results that might surprise you: 196 billion emails are sent in the world daily, and 109 billion of them are business emails.
 Numbers speak for themselves, and although you might think that email marketing strategy for gaining more customers and elevating sales might not be that effective, especially with social media and its part in business strategies, the reality is quite the opposite.
 Email marketing takes more than 7 percent of all e-commerce transactions, making it the second most effective e-commerce marketing channel after the search.
 72 percent — yes, that much — of US adults actually prefer to receive emails from companies and e-shops more than any other form of communication, including social media, text messages and phone calls combined.

 Email marketing is a truly great way to attract more customers and reach your target audience while delivering them actual quality and adding more value to the overall process.

 Moreover, it is now possible to segment and personalize email marketing via various options and scales, which was not possible 20 years ago, once email marketing began its journey.
 We can’t emphasize enough how extremely flexible e-commerce strategy this is, that — if used correctly — can do wonders for your business.

-We’ve put together a cheat sheet outlining key points of every email marketing strategy to help you be sure you’re implementing it right and using email channel in full.
-However, there are some common mistakes that should be avoided in order to reach the highest efficiency level via email marketing.
+We’ve put together a cheat sheet outlining key points of every email marketing strategy to help you be sure you’re implementing it right and using the email channel in full.
+However, there are some common email marketing mistakes that should be avoided in order to reach the highest efficiency level via email marketing.

 №1 Mistake: The One-fits-all Approach